8 Tips for Authentic and Effective Email Newsletter Writing

 People will unsubscribe.
 It’s okay.
 If you haven’t already, make sure you unsubscribe from those email updates about when subscribers opt out of your emails.
 You don’t need that information delivered to your inbox as it happens.
 Sure, keep an eye on your unsubscribes, but there’s no need to obsess over them.
 For every unsubscribe, wish them well, thank them (in your head, not literally), and trust they’re helping make room for more aligned subscribers.

-At first, it might feel scary to email a bunch of people.
+At first, it might feel uncomfortable to email a bunch of people.
 Remember, they raised their hands and said they wanted to hear from you.
 They said YES.
 Whether you’re emailing three people, three hundred, or three thousand — on the receiving end of your email is ONE person.
 One person looking to learn something from you, buy something, or be inspired.

-When sending newsletters is a new activity to you, it will feel uncomfortable at first because you haven’t built the neurological container for it yet.
+When sending newsletters is a new activity to you, it could feel akward at first because you haven’t built the neurological container for it yet.
 You haven't done it.
 So it's all new.
 And until you’ve sent a newsletter, your brain is like, “Whoah, we don’t do things like this.”
 And it will attempt to stop you from trying to keep you safe.
 The first few emails you send might feel like a push.
 You can do this!

 But once you've sent one and then two, think about how you'll feel about sending newsletters a couple of months from now.
+It’ll feel as natural as breathing.

 6) Can I sell stuff in my newsletter?